OSGeo/gdal/doc/source/programs/ogr2ogr.rst

     avoid typing a long SQL query.
 Note that this does not influence the field types used by the source driver, and is only an afterwards conversion.
-    Also note that this option is without effects on fields whose presence and type is hard-coded in the output driver (e.g KML, GPX)
+    Also note that this option is without effects on fields whose presence and type is hard-coded in the output driver (e.g KML, GPX).
+    For an alternative way to manipulate field types earlier in the process while they are read from the input dataset see :option:`-oo` ``OGR_SCHEMA`` (only available for a limited set of formats).

 .. option:: -mapFieldType {<srctype>|All=<dsttype>[,<srctype2>=<dsttype2>]...}